Moustafa-Daebis/Minishell/README.md

 * [Acknowledgments](#acknowledgments)

 ## Description
-This program simulates a linux shell.
+This program is a linux minishell that peforms lexcial and grammatical analysis of commands before executing the commands accordingly.

 ## Features
 Various commands can be executed.